By David Wise ⋅ Senior Review Editor ⋅ Nov 30, 2022

-After researching over 100 different products, we bought and tested the 9 best robot kits for kids currently on the market today.
-We carefully evaluated and compared these educational toys head-to-head, looking at their mechanical, electrical, and coding components.
-We also assess versatility, durability, the curriculum each one covers, and, of course, how fun and engaging they are.
+We have spent six years testing the best robot kits head-to-head.
+We also assess versatility, durability, the curriculum each one covers, and how fun and engaging they are.
 Our expert recommendations are based on nearly a decade of STEM education experience.
-This review can help you find the perfect robotics or computer programming kit to meet your needs and budget.

 Manufacturer Suggested Age Range: 8+ | Programmable: Yes